Johnnydev001/to-do-list-azure/README.md

 This application was built in order to develop new skills, as a full-stack developer, by going through the different technical areas required for creating an app: UI design, frontend development, backend development, CI/CD and QA.

 I idealized it to be the simplest possible so I would have the freedom and ease to create the architecture, decide which technologies to use, and learn along the way.
-Consisting of a to-do list application, the user can perform simple actions like registering, sorting, and searching items.
+Consisting of a to-do list application, the user can perform simple actions like registering, sorting, searching items and change the theme.

 ## Technologies: